-To determine a diagnosis and check for any related complications, you may have these exams and tests:
+To determine a diagnosis and check for any related complications, you may have:

-- Physical exam.
+- A physical exam.
 Your doctor will try to rule out physical problems that could cause your symptoms.

 - Lab tests.
 These may include a check of your thyroid function or a screening for alcohol and drugs, for example.